 Water glass

-The LiquiSonic® Measurement technology offers an exact and rapid determination of process concentrations (Na2O or K2O and SiO2) as well as the process temperature.
-Through continuous data recording, the process conditions can be monitored as part of quality control, even at a later date.
+The LiquiSonic® Measurement technology offers an exact and instantaneous determination of process concentrations (Na2O or K2O and SiO2) as well as the process temperature.
+With continuous data recording, the process conditions can be checked as part of quality control, even at a later date.

 Sound velocity measurement with LiquiSonic® 40

 Final impurities are removed by filtration.
 The filtered clear alkali silicate solution is then adjusted to the desired moisture content with water.
-LiquiSonic® Sensors determine process concentrations around the clock and enable precise process control.
-This prevents quality fluctuations.
+LiquiSonic® Sensors determine the process concentrations around the clock and enable precise process control.
+This can prevent quality fluctuations.

-The LiquiSonic® Immersion sensors are installed directly into the bypass pipeline of the autoclave.
-The robust sensor construction and the choice of special materials, such as HC2000, ensure long process uptime of the system.
+The LiquiSonic® Immersion sensors are installed directly in the bypass pipeline of the autoclave.
+The robust sensor design and the choice of special materials, such as HC2000, ensure long system process runtimes.
 The LiquiSonic® Controller 40 is connected with the LiquiSonic® Sensor as well as the measuring unit for the second physical quantity.
 The controller displays the concentration of Na in the main menu2O and SiO2 as well as the current process temperature.

 Typical measurement ranges: